 Amazon River Dolphin

 Thought to be the real king of the jungle, the jaguar is the largest cat in the Americas, though it ranks third in the entire world, behind only the lion and tiger.
 Their spots, which highly resemble roses, render them distinctive from other big cats, A jaguar has the strongest bite force of all of these predatory felines, with its incredibly powerful jaws incomparable to those of any other cat.
-With this bite, the jaguar is found possessing the capability of piercing a skull and breaking a sea turtle's shell.
+With this bite, the jaguar possesses the capability of piercing a skull and breaking open a sea turtle's shell.
 This animal is a solitary killer, and will typically scale and climb trees to use as a vantage point when hunting prey prior to pouncing upon their targets.